 Don’t argue with someone who’s stubbornly uninformed

 It’s frustrating to talk to someone who doesn’t understand your condition and isn’t willing to hear your side of the story.
-Some people simply don’t know how to listen.
+Some people don’t know how to listen.

 Don’t take it personally.
-It’s a problem for your friend to work through and has very little to do with you.
+It’s a problem for your friend to work through and has little to do with you.
 Sometimes arguing doesn’t get you anywhere.
 It’s better to let it go.

 Divert the conversation